AGWeb18/Data1202/README.md

 # Data1202
 This course walks through basics SQL and python data transformations

+### Course Description:
+Students are introduced to different scripting language tools such as SQL, NOSQL, Python and Pandas that support data analysis on large volumes of data.
+They will also analyze the strengths and limitations of current tools used today.
+Students will review and recommend which tools will best support data analysis, data quality, problem solving, analysis, data quality, problem solving, analytics, and business decision-making for different functions and industries.

 ### Pre-Requisites
 Before starting, you should have a basic understanding of: